RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Highlighting has been shown to not be very effective.
 Synthesize instead of highlighting.

 Don't practice what you already know!
-Overlearning is a waste of time and can lead to Einstellung := set in the same mindset due to overlearning)
+Overlearning is a waste of time and can lead to Einstellung := set in the same mindset due to overlearning

-# Preparing for and Writing a Test

-## Preparing for a test checklist
+## Preparing for a Test Checklist
-- Have you made an effort to understand the text?
+Have you made an effort to understand the text?
-- Have you worked on all homework problems and checked solutions?
+Have you worked on all homework problems and checked solutions?
 Have you compared with a classmate?
-- Have you participated in discussions with T.A or classmates when stuck?
+Have you participated in discussions with T.A or classmates when stuck?
-- Did you understand all homework solutions and ask if you didn't understand something?
+Did you understand all homework solutions and ask if you didn't understand something?
-- Did you go through study guide alone?
+Did you go through study guide alone?
 Did you then go through it with a classmate?
-- Did you outlines a lot of problems quickly w/o going into algebraic solutions?
+Did you outlines a lot of problems quickly w/o going into algebraic solutions?
-- Did you sleep properly?
+Did you sleep properly?

-## Writing a test
+## Writing a Test

 NOTE: checklist only applies if you have prepared sufficiently for the test (see above)